 Thank you for your interest in Ubuntoo.
 We’re excited that you’re here!
 To continue, you’ll need an account with us.

-The nexus technology converts several difficult-to-recycle waste plastics (HDPE #2, LDPE #4, PP #5, PS #6) into nexus ENERGY, a very high-grade fuel composed of a mixture of naptha (light hydrocarbon oil), gasoline, kerosene, diesel, and heavy oil/wax.
+The nexus technology converts several difficult-to-recycle waste plastics (HDPE #2, LDPE #4, PP #5, PS #6) into NESUX ENERGY, a very high-grade crude and wax product bound for use as chemical feedstock.

-nexus technology uses thermal depolymerization (pyrolysis) to break long-chain hydrocarbons into smaller chains. nexus FUELS has perfected the technology to create a highly efficient and economic system providing low-cost, environmentally friendly products for our customers.
-The company claims that their process allows:
+NEXUS technology uses thermal depolymerization (pyrolysis) to break long-chain hydrocarbons into smaller chains.
+NEXUS FUELS has perfected the technology to create a highly efficient and economic system providing low-cost, environmentally friendly products for their customers.
+Their process allows:

 5 times better EROEI (Energy Returned over Energy Invested)